jtroo/kanata/README.md

 cargo install ktrl
 ```

-Note: you may need to install `alsa` development bindings.
+Note: you may need to install `alsa` development bindings, `autoconf` and `libtool`.
 For Debian/Ubuntu distributions this can be done with

 ```
-# apt install libalsa-ocaml-dev
+# apt install libalsa-ocaml-dev autoconf libtool libtool-bin
 ```

 #### Setting up ktrl's User and Groups